Kotey538/fast_robots.github.io/docs/pages/lab1.md

 # Lab 1A
-In this part of the lab, we ensured that the Arduino IDE was installed and updated to the latest version and tested several of the onboard components verify their functionality.
-Additionally, we confirmed the board's ability to communicate with the serial monitor.
+In this part of the lab, I ensured that the Arduino IDE was installed and updated to the latest version and tested several of the onboard components verify their functionality.
+Additionally, I confirmed the board's ability to communicate with the serial monitor.

 ## Prelab